dariobauer/dariobauer/README.md

 ### Kia ora, I'm Dario.

-I'm a senior structural engineer and project manager working on civil infrastructure projects in New Zealand.
+I'm a structural engineer, project manager, and business developer working on civil infrastructure projects.
+Grew up in New Zealand, currently living in Switzerland.
-I dabble with mostly Python to streamline structural design and project management.
+I dabble with mostly Python to streamline business processes.